State visits are formal visits to the United Kingdom by Heads of State from overseas.

 Invitations to Foreign Monarchs, Presidents or Prime Ministers are sent on the advice of the Foreign and Commonwealth Office.

-State Visits normally begin with a ceremonial welcome attended by The Queen and other senior members of the Royal Family.
+State Visits normally begin with a ceremonial welcome attended by The King and other senior members of the Royal Family.

 Once His Majesty The King and other dignitaries have met the visitor they will normally inspect a Guard of Honour, provided by one of the Battalions or Incremental Companies of the Household Division.